 Make sure all ashes are thoroughly cool before disposal.
 Place ashes in a metal container with a lid, on a noncombustible floor or on the ground, away from potential ignition sources, until they are cool.

-For more information on fireplace safety, visit the National Fire Administration's website: Fireplace and Home Fire Safety.
+For more information visit the National Fire Administration's video series on Fireplace Safety.

 Source: Duane Friend, Extension Educator, Energy and Environmental Stewardship, email@example.com

 - Convalescent Center Garden a Monarch Waystation

 - New help for living with diabetes: Your Guide to Diet and Diabetes website